This information will help you prepare for the placement of your fiducial markers and rectal spacers at Memorial Sloan Kettering (MSK).

 Your doctor may or may not tell you to stop taking the medication, depending on the reason you’re taking it.
 Do not stop taking any of these medications without talking with your doctor.

-Read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).
-It can be found online at www.mskcc.org/pe, or you can ask your doctor or nurse for it.
+Read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
 This resource has important information about medications you’ll need to avoid before your procedure and what medications you can take instead.

 Tell your doctor or nurse if you’re taking any pain medications or antianxiety medications.
 It’s important to keep taking these medications on schedule, even during your treatment.
 You may be able to take them on the morning of your procedure if needed.